 The conference's fall meeting, titled "Realities on American Campuses" included a discussion of contingent faculty issues and a showing and discussion of the documentary Degrees of Shame.

 Central Connecticut State University AAUP Chapter

-On October 27, the chapter hosted a Campus Equity Week forum, "Equity Through Unity."
+The chapter hosted a Campus Equity Week forum, "Equity Through Unity."
 The keynote speaker and workshop facilitator was Rich Moser, senior staff representative at the Rutgers Council of the AAUP Chapters and former national AAUP staff member.

-On November 1, the chapter hosted Joe Berry, author of the contingent faculty organizing guide Reclaiming the Ivory Tower.
+The chapter hosted Joe Berry, author of the contingent faculty organizing guide Reclaiming the Ivory Tower.
 Berry discussed his book, changes in higher education, and the purpose of Campus Equity Week and its meaning to the university as a whole.

 SUNY Cortland Chapter

-On November 1, the chapter hosted a forum, under the banner “I Teach New York,” to discuss SUNY’s reliance on part-time faculty.
+The chapter hosted a forum, under the banner “I Teach New York,” to discuss SUNY’s reliance on part-time faculty.
 The forum included a panel of community leaders who heard testimony from Cortland faculty and students.